robinco18/RnR/ScrumProductOwner.md

 * **Customer expertise:** Product owners need deep understanding of a customer's business goals, problems and constraints.
 The PO also needs a close relationship with decision makers at customers to work through issues and make decisions.

-* **Skill creating and grooming backlogs:** Understanding and framing customer business goals in terms that are understandable and actionable by an engineering team is a complex task that typcially takes many years of experience to master.
+* **Backlogging skill:** Understanding and framing customer business goals in terms that are understandable and actionable by an engineering team is a complex task that typcially takes many years of experience to master.
 A correctly crafted backlog defines user stories in an implementation free manner that provides Dev Teams with the flexibility to independently design a solution that satisfies the stories.

 * **Engineering & technical expertise:** Product owners need to understand both how engineering teams and projects work.
 Engineering experience helps POs understand what the different stakeholders need to know, and what concerns they are likely to have.
 Technical expertise is invaluable in terms of effectively participating in conversatations, understanding the sorts of issues that need to be addressed, and understanding the flexibility, contstraints and risks related to using a particular technology or architectural approach.